Knapp-type obstructions in multilinear fractal Fourier extension: Introduction

+Building on the work of Hambrook--{\L}aba and Chen \cite{HL, Che16}, in Theorem~\ref{nec-sing} we give a necessary condition for multilinear Fourier extension estimates to hold in dimension $1$.
+The result we obtain here is more restrictive than \cite[Proposition 5.3]{Trainor} in many cases of interest, for instance whenever the sum of the Hausdorff dimensions of the supports of the measures involved is less than $1$, and it could be complemented by a singular convolution version of Proposition~\ref{thm:mainthm}.
+As shown in examples \ref{ex:estimateSingular} and \ref{example1-22072026}, multilinear Fourier extension estimates still hold for measures with singular convolution.
+We believe that it would be interesting to further explore the singular case and to obtain a wider variety of examples of multilinear estimate that do not follow directly from linear ones.

-The objective of this paper is twofold.
-We first obtain a sufficient condition on the convolution of the measures so that multilinear Fourier extension estimates hold.
-More precisely, in Theorem \ref{thm:mainthm} we show that such estimates will hold whenever $\mu_{1}*\cdots*\mu_{k}$ is absolutely continuous with respect to $\mathcal{L}^{d}$ and is in some Lebesgue space.
-This result extends the work of \cite{Trainor} where the author considered the stronger assumption of an $L^{\infty}$ density.
-Second, we specialise to the dimension $1$ case and find necessary conditions for $\R^{\ast}_{\mu_{1},\ldots,\mu_{k}}(p\times\cdots\times p\rightarrow q)$ to hold for measures $\mu_{1},\ldots,\mu_{k}$ under certain hypotheses, see Theorem~\ref{nec-sing}.
+As a modest complement to our main result, we present a sufficient condition on the $k$-fold convolution $\mu_{1}\ast\cdots\ast\mu_{k}$ for which multilinear Fourier extension estimates hold.
+More precisely, in Proposition \ref{thm:mainthm} we show that such estimates hold whenever $\mu_{1}*\cdots*\mu_{k}$ is absolutely continuous with respect to $\mathcal{L}^{d}$ and is in some Lebesgue space.
+This slightly extends the result of \cite{Trainor} where the author considered the stronger assumption of an $L^{\infty}$ density.